The Sysnative Witch Project

 2. Win32 App Registry Change

-Like I told you at the beginning of this blog, I was inspired to write this blog after a question on Technet.
-If you want to deploy an application that requires a license server, you will need to define a license server before you could proceed to install the client app itself.
+As I told you at the beginning of this blog, I was inspired to write this blog after a question on Technet.
+If you want to deploy an application that requires a license server, you will need to define a license server before you can proceed to install the client app itself.

 Creating a custom-made Win32 app would be the best solution.
 Create a new folder and place your client MSI installation file in it and a PowerShell script to deploy the register setting and start the MSI client installation: